brettski/brettski.com/src/_blog/posts/comcast-domain-helper-service-will-not-go-away.md

 ---
-title: "Comcast Domain Helper Service will not go away"
+title: 'Comcast Domain Helper Service will not go away'
-date: "2010-07-30T21:37:20.000Z"
+date: '2010-07-30T21:37:20.000Z'
 categories:
-  - "computer-hell"
+  - 'computer-hell'
-  - "that-poop-is-cold"
+  - 'that-poop-is-cold'
-slug: "comcast-domain-helper-service-will-not-go-away"
+slug: 'comcast-domain-helper-service-will-not-go-away'
 ---

 Comcast Domain helper service, a DNS breaking service which shows you search results when you try to access a site which doesn't exist on the Internet (e.g. http://blah.blah).